ansible-community/meetup/meetup_toolkit.md

 6. How to connect with the Ansible Community?

-Encourage the attendees to join the Ansible Community Matrix channel and show them how to join Matrix if they are not there.
+Encourage the attendees to join the Ansible Community [Matrix channel](https://docs.ansible.com/ansible/latest/community/communication.html#general-channels) and show them how to join Matrix if they are not there.
 Join the Ansible Community Matrix space, find a regional channel they can connect in.
-Start a local telegram/Signal/WhatsApp group with the attendees.
+You may start a private Matrix room with the attendees to be connected.

 ## Presentation Templates